What is Wim Hof Method?

 Benefits

-- Increases cold tolerance and cardiovascular resilience
+- Increases energy, mental clarity, and cold tolerance

-- Builds mental toughness and discipline
+- Builds mental fortitude, discipline, and stress hardiness

 What to Expect